Sirhurryup/UX-Research-Charter-Booking-Case-Study/README.md

 - Translate findings into design strategy

 ---
-## Key Hyopthesis
+## Key Hypothesis
-I suspect that users are not primarily seeking fishing itself, but a broader experience (e.g., social connection, novelty, or relazation), and that current offerings may not clearly communicate this value, leading to hesitation in booking a fishing charter.
+I suspect that users are not primarily seeking fishing itself, but a broader experience (e.g., social connection, novelty, or relaxation), and that current offerings may not clearly communicate this value, leading to hesitation in booking a fishing charter.

+## Homepage Design Exploration

+Three homepage concepts were created to explore differnt user decision paths:

+### Information First
+prioritizes trust, clarity, captain credibility, safety information, and FAQs.

+### Emotion First
+Prioritizes guest memories, storytelling, social proof, and the emotional value of the charter experience.

+### Decision First
+Prioritizes trip comparison, availability, and faster path toward booking.

+These concepts helped compare whether users need trust-building, emotional connection, or decision support before reserving a charter.